-If you haven't already, I would encourage you to look at therapies (supplements) which can help your body tolerate more stress than it would be able to otherwise.
+If you haven’t already, I would encourage you to look at adrenal adaptogens as a treatment for stress management.

-These therapies have the potential to help improve your energy levels and may also improve other hormone systems in your body.
+These adaptogens have the potential to improve your energy levels, improve thyroid function, and help improve other hormone systems in your body.

 Do you have hypothyroidism?